smthemex/ComfyUI_StoryDiffusion/README.md

 Function Description of Nodes
 ---
 --<Storydiffusion_Model_Loader>--
---Sd_type: When selecting "UseSingle_XL-Model", the community SDXL model can be used, and all other options are diffusion models;
+--repo: using diffuser models ;
---Ckptname: Effective when using "UsesSingle_XL-Model", community SDLX model selection;
+--Ckptname:  using  community SDLX model selection;
 --Character_weights: Character weights saved using the save_character feature of the sampler node.
 Selecting "none/none" does not take effect!
 (Note that the saved character weights cannot be immediately recognized and require a restart of comfyUI);
 --Lora: Selecting SDXL Lora does not take effect when set to "none";
 --Lora_scale: The weight of Lora, which is enabled when Lora takes effect;